Searching ...

 One upfront drawback of Maryland is its cost of living, which often exceeds the national average.
 For 2023, the state averaged 16% above the national indexed average living costs.

-The more urbanized areas like those around Washington, D.C. run even higher.
+The more urban centers like those around Washington, DC, have costs of living that run even higher.
 Take the suburb Silver Spring, where residents spent 38% more than the national average.
 These metro communities are notorious for their higher price tag.
-It’s a combination of everything: higher housing costs, transportation, and groceries.
+It’s a combination of everything: higher median home prices, transportation, child care, and groceries.
+So, while you’re living closer to cultural attractions, your household budget will need to be higher to factor in paying for your essentials.

 The Traffic Tango